jwoertink/jko_api/README.md

 JkoApi.configure do |c|
   # This is the default.
 You can override this if you need a different controller
   # c.base_controller = Api::ApplicationController
+  # This is the folder name where all the api controllers would go
+  # c.api_namespace = 'api'
 end
 ```